South Dakota Tenant Rights Guide

 Even without rent control, South Dakota law gives renters meaningful rights in these areas:

 South Dakota limits security deposits to 1 month's rent.
 Landlords must return the deposit within 14 days of move-out with an itemized statement.
-Failure to comply entitles you to double the amount wrongfully withheld (S.D.C.L. § 43-32-24).
+On the tenant's written request, the landlord must provide an itemized accounting of any amount withheld within 45 days.
+A landlord who fails to comply forfeits all rights to withhold any portion of the deposit, and bad-faith retention is subject to punitive damages up to $200 (S.D.C.L. § 43-32-24).

 South Dakota landlords must maintain the premises in a condition fit for human habitation.
 The statutory remedies for habitability failures are limited; filing a complaint with local code enforcement is often the most practical step.